javajosh/project-shiny/README.md

 3. Where is mod.json documented?
 4. Where is the vertx version set?
 5. How do I add other dependencies to the build?
+6. How can I run an class that has a main() in it with gradle?

+###Apology

+Some of these questions are not vertx dependant - in fact many of them are gradle dependant, a build system with which I have a few hours of experience.